Best II (Akina Nakamori album): Singles

 It has received three music awards: Cable Music Award in the 21st Japan Cable Awards, double awards Best Singing Award and Best Kayo Music Award in the 17th FNS Music Festival and Excellent Star award in the 21st National Cable Broadcasting Award.

-Charting performance
+Chart performance

 It went to No.2 on the Japanese album chart on the week of release and remained at No.1 for two weeks.
 The album charted for 32 weeks.
 The album remained at number 4 on the Oricon Album Yearly Charts in 1989.